SaferLease Guide

 20 Questions to Ask Before Signing a Lease

 The information you gather before signing a lease is just as important as the document itself.
-Many of the most consequential aspects of a tenancy aren't in the lease at all — they're in the landlord's practices, building policies, and responsiveness.
+Many of the most consequential aspects of a tenancy are not in the lease at all — they are in the landlord's practices, building policies, and responsiveness.
 Here are the 20 most important questions to ask your landlord or property manager before you sign, grouped by category.
+The answers will tell you as much about the landlord as about the property.

 Questions About Rent and Fees

 Start with money.
 Ask: What is the exact total monthly payment, including all fees?
 What utilities am I responsible for, and which are included?
-What is the late fee, and what is the grace period?
+What is the late fee and what is the grace period?
 Is there a move-in fee separate from the security deposit?
-Are there any planned rent increases for the next renewal?
-Understanding the full financial picture upfront prevents unpleasant surprises later.
+Are there any planned rent increases for the next renewal cycle?
+What is the rent escalation clause in the lease — fixed percentage, CPI-linked, or market rate?
+Understanding the full financial picture upfront prevents unpleasant surprises later and allows you to compare this offer accurately against alternatives.

 How Rent Increases Work

 Ask specifically: How have rent increases worked historically for this unit or building?
-What does the lease allow the rent to increase by, and when?
+What does the lease allow rent to increase by, and when?
 Does the building have a history of above-market escalations at renewal?
-This gives you a realistic picture of what you'll actually pay year two, three, and beyond.
+This gives you a realistic picture of what you will actually pay in year two, three, and beyond — and whether the advertised rent is a reliable indicator of your long-term cost.

 Questions About the Property and Maintenance

-The physical condition of the property and the landlord's maintenance responsiveness are critical factors that the lease doesn't fully capture.
+The physical condition of the property and the landlord's maintenance responsiveness are critical factors that the lease does not fully capture.
 Ask: When were major systems (HVAC, water heater, roof) last replaced, and when are they due for replacement?
 How do I submit a maintenance request?
 What is the typical response time for non-emergency repairs?
 Who do I call for an emergency outside business hours?
-Has the unit had any water damage, mold, or pest issues?
-A landlord who is evasive about these questions is telling you something.
+Has the unit had any water damage, mold, or pest issues in the past two years?
+A landlord who is evasive about these factual questions is telling you something important about what the tenancy will be like.

 Don't review your lease alone